The Beach Boys: 2011–2012 reunion and aftermath

-In June 2013, Wilson's website announced that he was recording and self-producing new material featuring Jardine, Marks, and Chaplin, among others.
+Ultimately, the reunion tour ended in September 2012 as planned, after a final show on September 28, but amid rumors that Love had dismissed Wilson from the Beach Boys.
+Love and Johnston continued to perform under the Beach Boys name, while Wilson, Jardine, and Marks toured as a trio in 2013, and a subsequent tour with guitarist Jeff Beck also included Blondie Chaplin at select dates.
+Wilson and Jardine continued to tour together in 2014 and following years, often joined by Chaplin; Marks declined to join them after 2013 and would occasionally perform with Love and Johnston as a guest from 2014 until 2016.

 No Pier Pressure, Brian's solo album for April 2015, marked another collaboration between him and Joe Thomas, featuring guest appearances from Jardine, Marks and Chaplin.
 In February 2014, Love, Jardine, Marks and Johnston appeared together at the 2014 Ella Awards Ceremony, where Love was honored for his work as a singer.
-In April, when asked if he was interested in making music with Love again, Wilson said he wasn't, adding in July that he "doesn't talk to the Beach Boys [or] Mike Love".
+In April, when asked if he was interested in making music with Love again, Wilson said he was not, adding in July that he "doesn't talk to the Beach Boys [or] Mike Love".
 In December, Soundstage aired an episode featuring Wilson performing with Jardine, Chaplin and Ricky Fataar at The Venetian in Las Vegas.